jakubjurkiewicz/Angular10.Net5FoodPlaner/README.md

 ## .Net:&nbsp;
 I havent spend much time on backend so far, only to provide data for frontend.
 I will develop it in the following few months.

--Entity Framework with SqlServer,
+- Entity Framework with SqlServer,

--app is devided into feature modules,
+- App is devided into feature modules,

--few extension methods to convert domain models to database models and vice versa,
+- Few extension methods to convert domain models to database models and vice versa,

--LINQ querries,
+- LINQ querries,

--repository pattern which I want to quit in the future.
+- repository pattern which I want to quit in the future.

--Unit tests in Xunit (I'll add them till 15.02.2021),
+- Unit tests in Xunit (I'll add them till 15.02.2021),

 - Mocking with NSubstitute
 ----